 A poor flush means that your toilet drain is either partially or completely plugged.
-A toilet that's completely plugged—a no-drainer – is obvious.
+If your toilet won’t flush – a no-drainer – is obvious.
 The toilet bowl will fill to the brim with flush water and perhaps overflow.
-Give the water level 10 minutes or so to drop, then attack the problem with a plunger (Photo 1).
+Give the water level 10 minutes or so to drop, then attack the problem with a toilet plunger to begin unclogging a toilet.

 - Make your first plunge a gentle one.
 Initially the bell is full of air.
 A hard thrust will force the air back around the seal and blow water all over the bathroom and you!